-If you wanted to be more adventurous with your cookie making you could change these nuts to hazelnuts or perhaps even swap out the butterscotch chips for peanut butter chips.
+If you want to be more adventurous with your cookie making, you could change the nuts to hazelnuts or perhaps even swap out the butterscotch chips for peanut butter chips.
+Another idea is to use crushed vanilla wafers instead of graham cracker crumbs – they add a nice extra

 Hello Dolly Cookies